 Depending on the facts and circumstances of your case, there are many parties that may be ultimately liable for an 18-wheeler crash.

-If the accident are from equipment failure or malfunction of the vehicle itself, the manufacturer of the part of the 18-wheeler is possibly held liable for your injuries after an accident.
+If the accident are from equipment failure or malfunction of the vehicle itself, the manufacturer of that part of the truck is possibly held liable for your injuries after an accident.
 If the accident was by a brake failure, tire blowout, or some other mechanical failure, the manufacturer could be liable for the harm caused by the failed part.

 A knowledgeable personal injury attorney can review the facts of your case to determine all parties responsible for the accident.

 Compensation for Injuries

 Compensation for 18-wheeler accidents in Illinois and Iowa include damages for economic and noneconomic harm inflicted on the victim.
 Economic damages include all out of pocket expenses caused by the crash.
 This includes payment for medical bills, property damage, lost wages, and also the loss of future income and benefits.

-Noneconomic damages pay a victim for all of the intangible harms caused by an 18-wheeler crash.
+Noneconomic damages pay a victim for all of the intangible harms caused by the crash.

-In the worst cases of 18-wheeler accidents, where the victim dies as a result of their injuries, the family of the victim can also seek compensation for wrongful death.
+In the worst cases of a truck accident, where the victim dies as a result of their injuries, the family of the victim can also seek compensation for wrongful death.
 Damages for wrongful death include compensation for final medical bills, reasonable funeral and burial expenses, grief, sorrow, emotional distress, and the loss of love, security, and companionship.

 It is important to note that both Illinois and Iowa operate as pure comparative negligence states.
 The court determines the degree of fault for every party involved and reduces the overall compensation by that percentage.
 However, if a party is found more than 50% at fault for the accident they are barred completely from recovery.